xintu59/undt-handbook-v1.0/book/template/projects/2-Laser-room.md

 - Jie Zhang, Research Fellow (j.zhang@bristol.ac.uk)
 - Paul Wilcox, Professor (p.wilcox@bristol.ac.uk)

+### Laser safety

+Both the Class 4 and Class 3R lasers can cause safety issues such as eye damage.
+The laser safety training can be found here.
+The risk assessment can be found here.
+Safety goggles, etc.

 ### Devices and manuals

 #### Generation laser

 #### Detection laser